This Maybelline mascara gives instant volume and it’s now £7

 A viral favourite on TikTok, and for good reason – its tubing formula delivers impressive lift and length to even the most lacklustre of lashes.
 In her review of Maybelline's sky high mascara, IndyBest's assistant editor, Sarah Jones, sang its praises, saying: “My eyelashes instantly looked lengthened and lifted, and, most impressively, stayed that way all day.”
 As if that wasn't enough of a draw, the mascara is now even more budget-friendly this Black Friday.

-As someone who has spent the past month browsing Black Friday deals, I’ve spotted that the sky high mascara is now the cheapest it's been since July, at just £6.69 on Amazon.

-If you're clinging onto the dregs of your old tube, keep scrolling for all the details on this deal.
+As someone who has spent the past month browsing Black Friday deals, I’ve spotted that the sky high mascara is now the cheapest it's been since July, at just £6.69 on Amazon for Cyber Monday.
+If you're clinging onto the dregs of your old tube, keep scrolling for all the details on this deal and make sure to add one (or three) to your basket before the offer ends at midnight tonight.

 Maybelline’s New York sensational sky high mascara boasts a uniquely designed brush that’s long, thin and densely packed with tiny plastic bristles.
 This makes it ideal for getting to hard-to-reach areas and easy to manoeuvre from all angles with minimal mess.